mxngjxa/lshrs/README.md

 ## Contributing

 Contributions are welcome!
-Please see the [`.pre-commit-config.yaml`](.pre-commit-config.yaml:1) for linting and formatting guidelines.
+Please see the [Development](#development) section for linting and formatting guidelines.